Breast Cancer Awareness for Seniors

 October marks the beginning of many things—autumn, the holiday season, and Breast Cancer Awareness Month.
 The name was developed in 1985 to bring awareness to the most common form of cancer that affects women, as well as the importance of early detection.
 After decades of campaigning, the pink ribbon has become synonymous with October in the United States.

 While the signs and symptoms are crucial for all ages to recognize, breast cancer awareness for seniors is especially important.
 Half of the newly diagnosed breast cancer cases, in particular, occur in women 60 years old or older.
-Those with a first-degree relative (such as a mother, sister, or daughter) with breast cancer have a doubled risk of developing the disease.
-And though not nearly as common at about one percent of all diagnoses, it is possible for men to be diagnosed with breast cancer as well.
+Those with a first-degree relative (such as a mother, sister, or daughter) with breast cancer have a greater risk of developing the disease.
+And though not nearly as common at about one percent of all diagnoses, men can be diagnosed with breast cancer as well.

 It’s encouraging to see that mortality rates have been steadily declining since 2007, but it is still important that we focus on detection and prevention.
 Here is what you can do.